WeAreDotnet/dotnet-creator-cards/.github/PULL_REQUEST_TEMPLATE.md

 ## When Do We Accept Someone's Creator Card Submission?

-* [ ] You must have published at least three post (long form content) since 2022 on any of your channels.
+* [ ] You must have published at least three content pieces (long form content) since 2022 on any of your channels.
 * .NET itself
 * .NET libraries and projects
 * .NET languages C#, F#, Visual Basic